Rukh-Khan/3js-models-starter/README.md

 close command prompt -> open the created folder in vs code

 ## 1) Folder-1 (basic)
-Go to basic folder -> Simply, Run the index.html file ( Right click -> Open with live server ) and file is running into your broweser, have a look
+Go to basic folder -> Simply, Run the index.html file ( Right click -> Open with live server )

+AND file is running into your browser, have a look !

 ## 2) Folder-2 ( vite )